jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 clouds drifting across from west to east.
 The sun was shining very brightly, and yet there was an exhilarating nip in the air, which set an edge to a man’s energy.
 All

-### ADVENTURE XII.
-THE ADVENTURE OF THE COPPER BEECHES 189

 over the countryside, away to the rolling hills around Aldershot, the little red and grey roofs of the farm-steadings peeped out from amid the light green of the new foliage.